Thanos-Pappas/code-hub-angular-courses/README.md

 ## Services

 ### exercise #5
-Create a service which will return an array of items, and inject this service in a component.
-The results should be shown in the console
+Create a service which:

+1. return an array of items
+2. add an item into the array **(emit an event with the new array)**

+Create another service which:

+1. append its own array with the first array **(use spread operator)**
+2. don't use the **providedIn: 'root'**

+* inject the above services in a component, and utilize their functionality

+## Ng Directives

 ### exercise #6
-Create another component and inject the same service

-### exercise #7
-1. Remove the providedIn: 'root' from service and run the app.
-2. Add the service in the providers of each component

-## Ng Directives

-### exercise #8
 Having the array ["one", "two", "three", "four", "five", "six", "seven", "eight", "nine", "ten"]